ozheng7/cse15l-lab-reports/Week4LabReport2.md

   - This file was changed so that it would be able to find links even with empty lines in the file
     - empty lines previously caused the program to loop infinitly
     - ![Image](https://cdn.discordapp.com/attachments/852041958067273761/967902781774114916/unknown.png)
+  - The loop was caused by the file constantly looping back to the previous parenthesis.
+That is why there are two numbers repeating constantly becuase it is jumping between those two.
+The loop was fixed by checking if the file we were checking had reached the end of the string.
+Once it did, it would return and end the method.